DOI-ONRR/doi-extractives-data/research/sprint-mightymoose-b/sprint-mightymoose_results-b.md

 ### How it works

-- Our previous iteration of this navigation called this 'Natural Resources,' which led to confusion on the difference between this section and 'Explore Data.'
+Our previous iteration of this navigation called this 'Natural Resources,' which led to confusion on the difference between this section and 'Explore Data.'
 This iteration, switching the words to 'How it works' solved the confusion problem, but what might be found here is still ambiguous for people.

-- However, people **are** linking 'How it works' to the carousel below for further clues.
+However, people **are** linking 'How it works' to the carousel below for further clues.

 - _This is ambiguous.
 I get a little clue from this [points to carousel with similar words in it] but I’m just not sure.
 What is ‘it’?_

 - _Um, presumably something like the box below that’s like ‘how do natural resources become natural revenues?”
 I’m thinking this is something about the extraction about this stuff get extracted and the revenues that the government gets._

-- Instead of having overlap between this section and 'Explore Data,' we now have a bit of mental map overlap with this section and "about this site"- or "about USEITI"-type of information.
+Instead of having overlap between this section and 'Explore Data,' we now have a bit of mental map overlap with this section and "about this site"- or "about USEITI"-type of information.

 - _I don’t think it means how the site works._

 - _Based on what I’ve seen, I would expect this section to describe all the legal background for creating this initiative, how its funded, the organization, presentation of the data is carried out.
-Maybe a paragraph saying ‘we have offices in Houston, and DC, to find data and make it transparent’ or ‘we hire conversation.
+Maybe a paragraph saying ‘we have offices in Houston, and DC, to find data and make it transparent’ or ‘who we hire’ (like, what contractors).
 I would not expect it to tell me how to use the site or the data, primarily because I see explore next to it._

-- **Potential solution:** Add 'About USEITI' to the global navigation.
+**Potential solution:** Add 'About USEITI' to the global navigation.

 ### Explore Data

-- The term Explore Data still stayed clear in this iteration, as it did last time.
+The term Explore Data still stayed clear in this iteration, as it was last time.
 People expected data, and generally expected some sort of ability to interact with data and drill in.

 - _For something like this, for accountability and trust, I would expect curated data...so we can make our own conclusions._